neuralpain/oneclickwinrar/README.txt

   * The different data must be separated by an underscore.
   * The `licensee` and `license-type` will be displayed exactly as you type them.
   * `unlicenserar.cmd` is for removing licenses only.
-It cannot be customized.
+It cannot be configured.